 This study makes a novel contribution to the literature on informal caregiving and on gender inequalities in care by analysing gendered cohort trajectories of informal caregiving across Europe.
 We find that women were more likely to provide informal care than men among later born cohorts, while the reverse is observed among the earliest born cohorts.
 These patterns hold after adjusting for changes in socio-economic conditions, health and living arrangements across cohorts, as well as for both care provided outside and inside the household.

 We are able to further disentangle cohort and age effects, to ascertain whether the gender gap in informal caregiving has changed between cohorts over overlapping age ranges.
 For women, the probability to provide informal care has not changed significantly as a whole, but this masks contradictory trends across different types of care.
 While informal care outside the household became less prevalent, there was an increase in the prevalence of care provided to older people inside the household.
-For men, later born cohorts had a lower probability to provide informal across overlapping age ranges.
+For men, later born cohorts had a lower probability to provide informal care across overlapping age ranges.
 The patterns we observe for informal care inside and outside the household are similar to women’s, albeit the decrease in care outside the household seems more pronounced for men.
 The overall gender care gap seems therefore to be widening among later born cohorts, driven by men’s lower probability to provide informal, particularly outside the household.

 Findings also uncover dissimilar trends across different clusters of countries in Europe.
-After accounting for differences in socio-economic condition, health and living arrangements, women in the Continental care regime were more likely to provide informal care in later born cohorts where age ranges overlap, resulting in a diminishing gender care gap.
+After accounting for differences in socio-economic conditions, health and living arrangements, women in the Continental care regime were more likely to provide informal care in later born cohorts where age ranges overlap, resulting in a diminishing gender care gap.
 Among Southern European countries, later born cohorts were less likely to provide informal care, but this was especially the case for men, leading to a widening gender gap among later born cohorts.
 In the Northern cluster we found the least gender differences in prevalence of caregiving, particularly among later born cohorts.